logicly-au/logicly.com.au/content/projects/project-5.md

 <div class="project-text-list">
   <ul>
     <li>A user-friendly data entry interface</li>
+    <li>A secure and robust data processing pipeline</li>
     <li>A suite of customised reports</li>
-    <li>An online version of each outcome measure • Third-party developer accessibility</li>
+    <li>An online version of each outcome measure</li>
-    <li>A data processing pipeline</li>
+    <li>Third-party developer access for integration with existing systems</li>
   </ul>
 </div>

 ### The outcomes
+The collaboration between Logicly, DoH and the PHNs has resulted in an application that enables data providers to supply required data in the way that works best for them.

-The MDS provides access to insights and comprehensive reporting for in-depth analysis to the DoH.
+Because of this, the MDS provides access to insights and comprehensive reporting for in-depth analysis to DoH and the PHNs.

 It’s a stable and feature-rich platform that evolves and improves as new data sources are added and new reports developed.

-Logicly is a longtime partner of the DoH, having worked with them on numerous projects for more than 15 years.
-For this project, Logicly continues to provide and maintain:
+Logicly provides ongoing support to DoH and PHNs, offering:
 <div class="project-text-list">
   <ul>
-    <li>a data definitions and file specifications</li>
+    <li>management of data definitions and file specifications</li>
     <li>the PMHC MDS website</li>
-    <li>a helpdesk to assist users and support training</li>
+    <li>a helpdesk to assist users and support training.</li>
   </ul>
 </div>

+Logicly is a longtime partner of the DoH, having worked with them on numerous projects for more than 15 years.

 </div>
 </div>